ronaldmannak/Llama2/README.md

 - Converts them to a JSON format compatible with the Swift tokenizer
 - Handles special tokens and byte-level encoding

+### Why JSON Format?

+Unlike the original llama2.c project which uses binary tokenizer files, this implementation uses HuggingFace's `tokenizer.json` format.
+This choice is intentional for educational purposes:

+- **Transparency**: The JSON format is human-readable, allowing you to inspect vocabulary, merge rules, and special tokens
+- **Learning Value**: You can see exactly how the tokenizer works by examining the JSON structure
+- **Debugging**: Easy to understand and debug tokenization issues
+- **Inspection**: You can learn about subword tokenization by studying the merge rules and vocabulary

+The binary format, while more efficient, hides these important details that are crucial for understanding how tokenization works.
+By using the JSON format, you can actually see and learn from the tokenizer's internal structure.

 ### Usage

 ```bash